Politically exposed persons (PEPs)

 - tailoring your systems and controls, such as staff awareness training and initial and ongoing customer due diligence procedures

 - submitting suspicious matter reports to AUSTRAC, where required.

 When a PEP leaves their position

-A person is not considered a PEP once they leave their high-profile position, but they may still be high risk.
-Former PEPs can pose a money laundering or terrorism financing risk to your business or organisation, especially if they were high-risk PEPs.
-When you consider a former PEP a high-risk customer, you may choose to implement your enhanced customer due diligence program.
+A person, or their family members or close associates, are not considered PEPs once they leave their high-profile position that attracted their PEP status.
+However, they may still be high-risk.
+Former PEPs may still maintain a degree of influence and therefore pose a money laundering/terrorism financing risk to your business or organisation, especially if they were high-risk PEPs.
+When you consider a former PEP is a high-risk customer, you must apply your ECDD program.
+You also may choose to implement other controls to mitigate and manage the risk.

 PEPs and other legislative requirements

 Sometimes reporting entities believe that they are unable to meet their legal obligations to a customer who is a foreign PEP or other high-risk customer because the AML/CTF legislation prevents them from providing the designated service.
 However, AUSTRAC’s position is that you may continue to provide the designated service to a customer rated as high money laundering/terrorism financing risk as long as you have applied enhanced customer due diligence procedures and submit a suspicious matter report (SMR) if appropriate.